February 23, 2026 · 12 min read

 Who They Are

 Gambling exposure already exists.
-Fantasy sports normalized betting concepts.
-CS:GO skins and FIFA packs introduced randomized spending.
-Crypto meme coins are functionally gambling.
-TikTok and Twitch expose them to casino content constantly.
+Fantasy sports normalized betting, CS:GO skins and FIFA packs introduced randomized spending, and crypto meme coins are functionally gambling.
+They do not need to be introduced to gambling -- they need to be introduced to your platform.

 What They Expect